Hades32/temporalgen/README.md

 Now you can run `go generate` in your package (or `go generate ./...` for your whole module) and a `activities.gen.go` file will be generated.

-We suggest running generate locally and checking the result into source control like any other source-code.
+I suggest running generate locally and checking the result into source control like any other source-code.